rexcontrols/REXexamples/Function_blocks_Advanced/RDC_example/README.md

-Data exchange via the RDC function block
+﻿Data exchange via the RDC function block
 ========================================

 This folder contains the source files for the demonstration project on data